Wood Fiber Insulation Market Size and Share

 Wood Fiber Insulation Market Analysis by Mordor Intelligence

-The Wood Fiber Insulation Market size is estimated at USD 0.99 billion in 2026, and is expected to reach USD 1.34 billion by 2031, at a CAGR of 6.25% during the forecast period (2026-2031).
+The Wood Fiber Insulation Market size is projected to be USD 0.93 billion in 2025, USD 0.99 billion in 2026, and reach USD 1.34 billion by 2031, growing at a CAGR of 6.25% from 2026 to 2031.
 Carbon-intensity limits written into building codes, coupled with mandatory whole-life carbon accounting in public procurement, are underpinning the expansion of the wood fiber insulation market.
 Retrofit subsidies in North America, notably New York’s USD 500 million allocation for envelope upgrades, are accelerating demand for vapor-open boards that mitigate thermal bridging.
 Europe continues to anchor volume on the back of decades-old installer training programs, yet North America is now the fastest-growing region as state and provincial incentives remove initial cost barriers.
 Corporate net-zero pledges are spilling into tenant-improvement specifications, lifting commercial uptake and signaling a structural shift away from petrochemical incumbents toward bio-based alternatives.

 Key Report Takeaways